Flutterwave/Java-v3/documentation/PaymentPlans.md

 ##  Get payment plans

-This describes how to get payment plans
+This describes how to get payment plans.

 ```java
 ListResponse flwResponse = new PaymentPlan()